Homepage

 For more detailed introductions for specific aspects of the mbed platform, see:

-For the widely available hardware platforms that already support the mbed HDK, see:
+For the widely available hardware platforms, see:

 Getting Started

-Official mbed C/C++ libraries
+Using mbed libraries

 The mbed library provides the C/C++ software platform and libraries to build your applications.
+Note: Not all platforms have the resource required to implement these APIs or have them implemented.

 Digital I/O